 Inoue Kamaboko Store

-Kamakura's famous kamaboko (fish cake), made using traditional stone mortar grinding to bring out the fish's natural flavors, has been cherished as a local soul food for over 80 years.
-Kamaboko is versatile, whether as a side dish for sake or tea or as an ingredient in soups and other dishes.
-Being able to easily access freshly made kamaboko, concentrated with the umami of fish, is a proud culinary tradition of Kamakura, a seaside town.
+Kamakura's famous kamaboko (fish cake) is made with a traditional stone mortar, which highlights the natural umami of the fish.
+It has been cherished as a local soul food for over 80 years.
+Kamaboko can be enjoyed as a treat to accompany sake or tea, or as an ingredient in soups and other savory dishes.
+As a seaside city, Kamakura takes pride in its fresh kamaboko as part of its culinary identity.

 📮 1-12-7 Yuigahama, Kamakura City, Kanagawa Prefecture